k3s-io/docs/docs/add-ons/storage.md

 :::

 K3s supports [Longhorn](https://github.com/longhorn/longhorn), an open-source distributed block storage system for Kubernetes.
+To use it, you must first meet the [installation requirements](https://longhorn.io/docs/1.12.0/deploy/install/#installation-requirements) on every node in your cluster.

 Below we cover a simple example.
 For more information, refer to the [official documentation](https://longhorn.io/docs/latest/).